Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - New Rule: Has Quest in Category
 - New Action: Inflict Damage

+`0.6.8`
+- Added spiciness to updates, so potato can cry about it.
+- Added `Shift + Left Click` on the Move Tool to place a copy of the current object.
+This is only compatible with admin tools, or any mods that would implement the API for it.
+- Action: New actions based on math expression to apply the result to a wide range of variables.
+- Rule: New rule based on math expression where the result is tested.
+- Added a toggle to hide the nameplate of puppets
+- Added Radishes
+- Admin Tool: Resource Spawn.
+Add optimized fields of harvestable resources.

 # Changes
 `0.6.0`
 - Improve lighting of portals as they scale